davimeloni/qld-seifa-crime-analysis/README.md

 ## ⚠️ Disclaimer

-This project was created as a learning exercise in data analysis and statistical modeling.
+This project was created as a self-guided learning exercise in data analysis and statistical modeling.
 While care has been taken in cleaning and analyzing the data, the results and interpretations are subject to the limitations of an individual learning process.
 Conclusions drawn should not be considered authoritative or used for policy-making without further validation.

 ---